fctr-id/okta-ai-agent/README.md

 ```

 ### Access the Web Interface
-- 🌐 Open your browser and go to: https://localhost:8001 🌐
+- 🌐 Open your browser and go to: https://localhost:8001 to start using Tako 🌐

 ## 🆕 What's New in v0.3.0

-- **Web Interface** - Modern web UI for interacting with the agent, including:
+- **Web Interface** - Modern web UI for interacting with Tako, including:
   - Natural language query capabilities
   - Okta data synchronization controls
   - Entity counts and statistics dashboard